 The only good news for the unfortunate child was that her mother stood firm.
 She gave her shelter and support despite non-cooperation and ill-treatment from their relatives and the community.
 It all began when Miriam’s parents were eagerly awaiting their second child’s birth.
 Anticipation grew strong as her mother was taken into labour.
 She gave birth to Miriam, a blind baby girl with a bulging eye and severe cleft lip and palate!

 The family’s hope was shattered.
 All wraths fell upon the newborn baby.
 Moreover, the baby was taken to ICU due to medical complications.
 There she was kept for 21 days.
 The first few days were crucial for her survival.
 Her mother wasn’t informed for the early few days about her child’s blindness and cleft deformities.
 Yet when she saw her, she couldn’t control her tears -a mothers’ heart after all!

 Despite all the child’s challenges and health issues, the mother remained mentally strong and determined to treat her child.
 Miriam was brought to GC4 by her mother.
 However, due to her underweight, she was first denied surgery.
 She was suggested to be put on our doctors’ nutrition plan.

 On their second visit to GC4, Miriam showed a few symptoms of illness.
 For this the surgery had to be postponed.
 The mother kept visiting GC4 with Miriam 18 times.
 Every time specific health problems came in the way of preventing the surgery.
 Hers’ was a critical case and needed special care.

-Finally on her 18th visit during Difficult Cases Week of GC4 Miriam was screened by Swedish doctors, who had come to volunteer, and was selected for surgery.
+Finally, on her 18th visit during Difficult Cases Week of GC4, the Swedish doctors screened Miriam.
+They selected for surgery.
 The international surgery team decided to operate on Miriam in two separate phases.
 The first phase of the surgery was done during Difficult Cases Week this year.

-TO DONATE CLICK HERE
+TO DONATE, CLICK HERE